mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3816 Agent.md

 A quick description of the ten Law Levels is as follows:

-0 (Lawless): 0 (Lawless): This is the absence of legal authority.
+0 (Lawless):0 (Lawless): This is the absence of legal authority.
 Either through anarchy, barbarism or other assorted social fractures, this culture does not keep a set of laws to govern the indicated items.

 1 (Light Limited):1 (Light Limited): The culture really only keeps restrictions upon the most extreme examples of item or action.
 Legal action is likely strict about the punishments concerning these light laws, however.

-2 (Moderate Limited): 2 (Moderate Limited): Increasing the limitations on particular situations or items, a culture at this Law Level has begun to monitor things for the general well-being of their populace.
+2 (Moderate Limited):2 (Moderate Limited): Increasing the limitations on particular situations or items, a culture at this Law Level has begun to monitor things for the general well-being of their populace.

 3 (Standard Limited):3 (Standard Limited): Safety laws begin to appear at this level, with the governing power trying to limit what is readily available to protect the general populace.